Shrine of the Three Kings

 The Shrine of the Three Kings (German Dreikönigsschrein or Der Dreikönigenschrein), Tomb of the Three Kings, or Tomb of the Three Magi is a reliquary traditionally believed to contain the bones of the Biblical Magi, also known as the Three Kings or the Three Wise Men.
-The shrine is a large gilded and decorated triple sarcophagus placed above and behind the high altar of Cologne Cathedral in western Germany.
-Built approximately from 1180 to 1225, it is considered the high point of Mosan art and the largest reliquary in the Western world.
+This shrine is a large gilded and decorated triple sarcophagus situated above and behind the high altar of Cologne Cathedral in western Germany.
+Built approximately from 1180 to 1225, it is considered the high point of Mosan art by various historians and scholars, and ranks amongst the largest reliquary in the Western world.

+The shrine has gone through periods of damage and restoration during the 16th century.
+Although the shrine has always been on display, it was not until the 19th century when the relics were unveiled to the public.
+The relics of the three kings were first exhibited to public display in the 12th century.

+Adorned with intricate decorations, the shrine's surfaces narrate the stories of the three Magi, the Virgin Mary, and the life of Christ.
+These narratives are depicted with figures meticulously rendered gold-plated silver.